jbcodeforce/aws-messaging-samples/docs/activemq.md

 ???- question "What is the constantPendingMessageLimitStrategy parameter?"
     When consumers are slow to process message from topic, and the broker is not persisting message, then messages in the RAM will impact consumer and producer performance.
 This parameter specifies how many messages to keep and let old messages being replace by new ones.
 See [slow consumer section]( http://activemq.apache.org/slow-consumer-handling.html) of the product documentation.

-???- question "How to connect to MQ from different vpc or from on-premises?"
+???- question "How to connect to Rabbit MQ from different vpc or from on-premises?"
     This [Creating static custom domain endpoints with Amazon MQ for RabbitMQ](https://aws.amazon.com/blogs/compute/creating-static-custom-domain-endpoints-with-amazon-mq-for-rabbitmq/) blog presents SSL and DNS resolution to access an NLB to facade brokers.
 Also the [NLB can be used cross VPCs](https://repost.aws/questions/QUlIpLMYz7Q7W86iJlZJywZw/questions/QUlIpLMYz7Q7W86iJlZJywZw/configure-network-load-balancer-across-vpcs?) that are peered.
 Need NLB for broker specific TCP based protocol.
 Security group in the broker specify inbound traffic from the NLB only.
 NLB target group uses the broker static VPC endpoint address.
 NLB can also restrict who can acccess it.

 ???- question "Broker clustering"